boku-ilen/landscapelab-table/README.md

 for using life stream:
 	connect realsense camera
-	place four QR-codes to set the lego detection board
+	place four QR-codes to set the brick detection board

 for using video (.bag) without camera:
 	use an optional parameter 'usestream' with the .bag file name